 There are the many end-of-chapter (EOC) questions within the textbook.
 These are an essential Step 2 activity for the student.
 Because of their great number, we recommend at least half of the odd-numbered questions be attempted.
-Notably, the student will find the answers to the odd-numbered questions at the back of the book.
-This is important for the student to be able to confirm their understanding.
+All the answers to the EOC are within a single document you'll find in the Doc Share of the very first FYI page.
+It is important for the student to be able to confirm their understanding by looking at these answer.
 It's also important that the student try their best to answer the question BEFORE looking at the answer.
 Any good answer will "make sense" after reading it.
 But it's NOT the answer that matters.
 What counts is being able to come up with the answer on one's own.
 There's a world of a difference between reading an answer and creating that answer yourself.